DyKnow/dotfiles-windows/buildagent/README.md

-## Configuring Windows for DyKnow Development
+## Configuring Windows for DyKnow Build Agents

 1. Run **Powershell** as **Administrator**
 2. Ensure that Windows is configured to allow script execution <br/>